 Eripple = I / ( f * C ) * n * (n + 1) /2

 Electrically CW’s blow, big time.
-Despite all their pitfalls they do work though, and until we find a better way of boosting high voltage they are all we’ve got.
-Both ripple and sag become bigger problems as the number of stages is increased, so it’s always ideal to use as few stages as possible and as high a frequency as practical in a CW.
-This means you’ll need a high voltage high frequency source such as an AC flyback transformer to power the multiplier.
+Despite all their pitfalls they do work though, and until we find a better way of switch-mode boosting high voltage, they are all we’ve got.
+Both ripple and sag become larger problems as the number of stages is increased, so it’s always ideal to use as few stages as possible and as high a frequency as practical in a CW.
+This means you’ll need a high voltage high frequency source such as an AC flyback transformer to power such a multiplier.

-Making a CW is a rather easy task since it’s such a simple circuit, so simple in fact that you don’t even need a PCB to do it.
-In the CW to the left I decided to use four stages, but because 30,000V capacitors are rather expensive I put two 15kV caps in series (hence why there are 16 capacitors instead of 8).
+Making a CW is a rather easy task since it’s such a simple circuit, so simple in fact that you don’t even need phenolic board to do it.
+In the CW to the left I chose to use four stages, but as 30,000V capacitors are rather expensive, I improvised with pairs of 15kV caps in series (hence why there are 16 capacitors instead of 8).
 A CW should be under oil to prevent excess corona losses, so I made this one thin enough to be fit inside a PVC pipe.
-How you make design and make your CW is your decision of course.
+How you engineer your CW is your decision of course.

 The super high voltages that a CW can produce are quite fun to play with.
-At these extremely high voltages a huge electro-motive field can be made, as well as plenty of ionic wind.
-Simply sitting next to an operating CW you can feel the field charge up your arm hair (if you have any), and there is no shortage of electrostatic clicks and pops.
+At these extreme potentials huge E-fields can be made, as well as plenty of ionic wind.
+Simply sitting next to an operating CW you can feel the field charge up your arm hair (if you have any), and there is no shortage of radom electrostatic clicks and pops.
 Playing with a CW is quite an interesting experience.